spesmilo/electrumx/docs/protocol-methods.rst

     Note that some implementations (such as EPS/BWT) might require this parameter to be able to serve the request.

+.. note::  The server MAY automatically clean up subscriptions (unsubscribe the client) where the spending transaction is already deeply mined at a reorg-safe height (typically 100+ blocks deep).
+  Similarly, the server MAY ignore new subscription requests if the spending tx is already mined at a reorg-safe height but it still MUST send at least one full response.

 **Result**

   The status of the TXO, taking the mempool into consideration.